DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection: Introduction

-The second challenge lies in the more severe inconsistency between classification and localization in cross-domain scenarios compared to original scenarios.
-As shown in Fig.~\ref{fig2}(a), compared with the detected bounding box (blue), another detected bounding box (red) with higher classification scores could have lower IoU scores with ground truth boxes (green), whcih is defined as inconsistency between classification and localization.
-Furthermore, detection boxes (blue and red) located in the same position in FoggyCityscapes scenario (Fig.~\ref{fig2}(b)) often exhibit larger differences in classification scores compared with ones in Cityscapes (Fig.~\ref{fig2}(a)), showcasing more severe inconsistency in the cross-domain.
-More generally, we randomly sampled 500 detection boxes before NMS for each scene, visualizing the correlation between classification scores ($y$-axis) and ground-truth localization ($x$-axis, defined as the IoU between the detected box and its matched ground-truth).
-Simultaneously, for multiple detection boxes originating from the same proposal, we retain only the one with the highest foreground class confidence.
-In this work, we introduce Spearman Rank Correlation Coefficient (Src) and Kendall Rank Correlation Coefficient (Tau-b) \cite{abdi2007kendall} to describe the consistency between the two quantities.
-The Src and Tau-b in the target domain are relatively lower compared to the source domain, indicating that the detector faces a more pronounced inconsistency issue in the cross-domain scenarios.
-Hence, we are committed to designing a cross-domain-friendly localization quality metric and employ this metric to refine classification scores, aiming to enhance the consistency between classification and localization in cross-domain scenarios.
+On the other hand, we observed that the alignment-based detectors (e.g. DA-Faster \cite{chen2018domain}) face \textbf{exacerbated inconsistency} between classification and localization.
+Firstly, as shown in Fig.~\ref{fig2}(a), inconsistency means the phenomenon \cite{jiang2018acquisition} that compared with the detected bounding box (blue), another detected bounding box (red) with higher classification scores could have lower IoU with ground truth boxes (green). \textbf{Exacerbated inconsistency} in this paper means that existing alignment-based detectors encounter more severe inconsistency issues on the target domain than that of source domain.
+From the perspective of detection visualization, the exacerbated inconsistency is reflected in that detection boxes (blue and red) in \textit{FoggyCityscapes} (Fig.~\ref{fig2}(b)) often exhibit larger differences in classification scores compared with ones located in the same position in \textit{Cityscapes} (Fig.~\ref{fig2}(a)).
+From the perspective of correlation metric, the exacerbated inconsistency means Spearman Rank Correlation Coefficient $\rho$ and Kendall Rank Correlation Coefficient $\tau$ in the \textit{FoggyCityscapes} (Fig.~\ref{fig2}(d)) are lower than ones in \textit{Cityscapes} (Fig.~\ref{fig2}(c)). $\rho$ and $\tau$ are the measures of rank correlation: the similarity of the ordings of the data when ranked by each of the quantities.
+As shown in Fig.~\ref{fig2}(c) (d), the $\rho$ and $\tau$ in the \textit{FoggyCityscapes} are relatively lower (-0.15 and -0.11) compared to \textit{Cityscapes}, indicating that the detector faces a more pronounced inconsistency issue in the target domain.
+In general detection pipelines, the classification scores are commonly employed as the metric for ranking the detected boxes, which can result in the suppression of accurate bounding boxes by less accurate ones during NMS procedure.
+In the cross-domain detection, this issue is amplified due to more severe inconsistency.